arduino/docs-content/content/arduino-cloud/10.education/09.arduino-cloud-for-education/content.md

   * 1-day data retention by default.

   You have a quick glance on Device and Things from the menu on the top right corner.

+* **Shared Space**.
+It's an easy tool to keep track of your students' recent activities on their IoT projects and monitor their project progress.

+	*  *Save online unlimited amount of sketches* and dashboards, and easily search for them later,
+	*  Quickly share your data flow from sensors adding up to *five Things*
+	*  Integrate your lesson plan with Google Classroom, assign tasks and share courses.
+	*  Study data analysis with your students with 6 months of data retention by default

 ### Create a Shared Space